OpeOnikute/opeonikute.github.io/posts/how-to-use-perf-on-macos.md

 On OSX you can use Docker containers to create such an environment and install perf by downloading the Linux kernel source and building perf manually.

-**TLDR;** If you need a quick solution, try using the Docker image with instructions [here](https://github.com/OpeOnikute/perf-tools).
-The rest of the post just describes how to create the image and install perf.
+**TLDR;** If you need a quick solution, try using the Nginx-based Docker image with instructions [here](https://github.com/OpeOnikute/perf-tools).
+The rest of the post just describes how to create a Node-based image and install perf.

 The steps for creating the image are: